A federal government website managed by the U.S. Department of Health & Human Services

 200 Independence Avenue, S.W. - Washington, D.C.
 20201

-The Roles Kids Play
+What Roles do Kids Play in Bullying

 There are many roles that kids can play.
 Kids can bully others, they can be bullied, or they may witness bullying.
 When kids are involved in bullying, they often play more than one role.
 Sometimes kids may both be bullied and bully others or they may witness other kids being bullied.
 It is important to understand the multiple roles kids play in order to effectively prevent and respond to bullying.